 But, this does beg the question, who gets to define sustainability?
 Does Clarkson, in series 2?

 Ideas including ‘rewilding’ and ‘regenerative agriculture’ are all the rage.
 I love these ideas.
 We need more of them.
 But, they are not yet regulated.

 While leeway can be a great thing, you do lose robustness.
 As such, it’s no surprise to see many huge corporations, including Pepsico, Unilever and Nestlé sign up to regenerative agriculture rather than promise to be 50% or 100% organic in the future.

 ‘Organic’, on the other hand, is a legislated, defined, structured and monitored system.
-There’s nothing to stop someone signing up to this as a base standard and doing even more than the certification asks of them.
+There’s nothing to stop someone from signing up to this as a base standard and doing even more than the certification asks of them.

 That’s the challenge I would set for someone like Clarkson who doesn’t like to be restrained by rules.”

-The dysfunctional industrialised food system vs small scale family farms
+The dysfunctional industrialised food system vs small-scale family farms

 Peter Greig is the co-founder of Pipers Farm, which he started thirty years ago with his wife, Henri on their 50 acre permanent pasture farm in Devon.
 Now, they have established a sophisticated online marketplace for sustainably produced British meat, dairy and grains, which directly supports a network of 40 small-scale family farms.